Typestate via Revocable Capabilities: From Capabilities to Typestate, Step by Step

 The effect system sequentially tracks the accumulated set of killed variables, represented as @$\JUSTK{\ldots}$@ below.
 Invoking the effectful function @close@ amounts to extending it with the parameter @fOpen@:

-Unlike linear type systems \cite{wadler1990linear,DBLP:journals/pacmpl/SpiwackKBWE22}, where any function using a linear resource must consume it, the \lstinline|@kill| annotation in our system provides selective, opt-in revocation.
+Unlike linear type systems \cite{DBLP:conf/ifip2/Wadler90,DBLP:journals/pacmpl/SpiwackKBWE22}, where any function using a linear resource must consume it, the \lstinline|@kill| annotation in our system provides selective, opt-in revocation.
 Functions that merely use capabilities without revoking them (\eg, @write@) do not induce any destructive effect.
+This design enables seamless integration with imperative and higher-order constructs: